University on Main (UCOM) 570-408-3203 (T) 570-408-7874 (F) Email

 Dr. Hao earned her doctoral degree in economics from Southern Illinois University in Carbondale, and her Master of Science in Business Administration with a concentration in accounting from Washington University in St. Louis.
 She served as a teaching assistant and research assistant at Washington University and Southern Illinois University.
 She is a Certified Public Accountant in China.
 Dr. Hao’s research interests include international trade and financial reporting.
 Her work has been published in numerous scholarly and professional journals.

-Kathleen Houlihan, MBA
+Dr. Kathleen Houlihan, Ph.D.

 Anthony Liuzzo, J.D., Ph.D.

-Dr. Liuzzo serves as professor of business and economics and as Director of the MBA program.
+Dr. Liuzzo serves as professor of business and economics and as Director of Arizona Business programs.
 He is a licensed attorney and economist specializing in public policy issues.
-The sole author of Essentials of Business Law, 7th Edition, a textbook published by McGraw-Hill/Irwin, Dr. Liuzzo is also author of numerous articles that have appeared in scholarly and professional journals.
+The sole author of Essentials of Business Law, 8th Edition, a textbook published by McGraw-Hill/Irwin, Dr. Liuzzo is also author of numerous books and articles that have appeared in scholarly and professional journals.
 He has been cited in many publications, including CNN, Forbes, the New York Times, USA Today, the New York Daily News, the Philadelphia Daily News, the Chicago Tribune, the Washington Times, the Cincinnati Enquirer, the Pittsburgh Post-Gazette, the Detroit News, and the San Francisco Examiner for his views on legal and business issues.
 Prior to joining Wilkes, Dr. Liuzzo served as editor of a scholarly journal and has been instrumental in creating several successful small businesses.
 He earned his Ph.D. in business administration, Master of Philosophy in economics, and MBA in management from New York University; his law degree from St. John’s University; and his bachelor’s degree from Fordham University.

 Justin Matus, Ph.D.